Kerem Kabadayı: Creative activity

-Kerem Kabadayı started playing drums as an amateur in 1990.
-Then, he took lessons from the drummer of Turkish rock band "Whisky Alpeya Assen SALT", and continued a musical career with the group "Decision", composed of Şahin Yalabık (vocals), Harun Tekin (guitar), Derin Esmer (guitar), Alper Tekin (bass) in 1994.

-Later, Şahin Yalabık musicians decided to move to the Turkish lyrics, who founded in 1995 the group Mor ve Ötesi ("Violet and ultra").
-The first album Şehir was published in 1996.
-Kerem Kabadayı became the author of four songs of the album: Sabahın Köründe, Uyku, Past and Reality.
-Uyku is the first song of the Turkish language.
+Kabadayı started playing drums in 1990, later taking lessons from the drummer of the Turkish rock band Whisky - Alpay ŞALT.
+He helped to found the group "Decision", along with Şahin Yalabık (vocals), Harun Tekin (guitar), Derin Esmer (guitar), and Alper Tekin (bass), playing together until 1994.
+After Şahin Yalabık left the group, Kabadayı decided to compose only with Turkish lyrics.
+In 1995, he co-founded the group Mor ve Ötesi ("Violet and Beyond"); their first album, Şehir, was published in 1996.
+Kabadayı wrote four of the songs on the album: Sabahın Köründe, Uyku, Past and Reality, with Uyku being the first in Turkish.